dashpilot/netlify-inline-editor/README.md

 # netlify-inline-editor

-On-page editor that saves to github via Netlify Identity
+On-page editor for static sites that saves to github via Netlify Identity

 ## How to set up